materialsproject/mapidoc/materials/exp_lattice/README.md

-The experimental lattice of the material (which is obtained from the starting input structure).
+The experimental lattice parameters of the material (which is obtained from the starting input structure).
+Note that these are typically taken from the ICSD database and are not always based on experiments, based on the database entry.
+The "snl_final" key at the root document contains a history of the structure.